Tabs of the United States Army: Company–Level Ranger Scrolls

 Prior to the consolidation of the 75th Ranger Regiment into its own unit, the U.S. Army had ranger companies assigned to various infantry divisions and above.
 These ranger companies wore black berets with either unique organizational beret flashes or the 75th Ranger Regiment's Beret Flash and Distinctive Unit Insignia.
 Also, these companies wore a unique black scroll with red piping and white alpha/numeric characters, known as a "ranger scroll."
 These "ranger scrolls" look similar to today's SSIs worn by the 75th Ranger Regiment and its battalions but incorporated the words "RANGER" and "AIRBORNE" stacked in the center flanked by their company designation on the left and their infantry unit designation on the right.
 In 1985, these ranger companies were redesignated as long-range surveillance companies and in doing so were no longer ranger units but specialized airborne–qualified intelligence units, thus swapping their ranger scroll and black beret for an airborne tab and maroon beret.

-Infantry scout dog scrolls
+Infantry Scout Dog Scrolls

 During the Cold War, U.S. Army units that were focused on employing dogs to support various infantry activities, such as patrolling, explosive detection, and more, wore a scroll above their SSI identifying their unit, usually at the platoon level, as a infantry scout dog unit.
-Although these scout dog scrolls were similar in layout to ranger scrolls, each unit's scroll was different in there design.
+Although these scout dog scrolls were similar in layout to ranger scrolls, each unit's scroll was different in their design.